Log canonical $3$-fold complements: Complements for surfaces

 \subsection{An effective canonical bundle formula for fibrations in curves}

-To construct complements for a pair $(X,B)$ that is relatively log Calabi--Yau over a base $T$, it may be useful to decompose the structure morphism $X \rar T$ as a composition $X \rar S \rar T$.
+To construct complements for a pair $(X,B)$ that is relatively log Calabi--Yau over a base $T$, it is sometimes useful to decompose the structure morphism $X \rar T$ as a composition $X \rar S \rar T$.
 This strategy allows for an inductive approach to the problem.
-In order for this strategy to be successful, we need to be able to construct on $S$ a new pair $(S,B_S)$ such that the coefficients of $B_S$ are under control.
+For this strategy to be successful, we need to be able to construct on $S$ a new pair $(S,B_S)$ such that the coefficients of $B_S$ are under control.
 In order to proceed, we need to prove Theorem \ref{thm:log-canonical-surface-complements} in full generality for morphisms of relative dimension 1.

 \begin{proposition} Theorem \ref{thm:log-canonical-surface-complements} holds true if $\dim T =1$. \end{proposition}